aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 for more details).

 > [!NOTE]
-> The v2 SDK will access the native API by default, so you should configure the path in the `tsconfig.json` file to ensure that your application utilizes the browser API.
+> The v2 SDK will access the Node.js API by default, so you should configure the path in the `tsconfig.json` file to ensure that your application utilizes the browser API.